 By 1923, a series of wars, forced closures due to curfews, and a dearth of suitable new plays for production had left the theatre near financial collapse.
 The directors, W.B.
 Yeats, Augusta Gregory, and Lennox Robinson, believed that a subsidy from the new Free State government could rescue the Abbey from ruin.
 A formal relationship with the Abbey was mutually attractive to the Provisional Government and to its successor Cumann na nGadheal.
-Important believed that support for the National Theatre might reinforce the government’s claim to authority in a state that had emerged from violent dissent over questions of democracy, the nature of independence, and the idea of Ireland.
+Important politicians believed that support for the National Theatre might reinforce the government’s claim to authority in a state that had emerged from violent dissent over questions of democracy, the nature of independence, and the very idea of Ireland.
 While the Abbey’s directors sought the state’s endorsement of the theatre as national, the government believed that the theatre could endorse the party as representative of the nation.
 The theatre and the state were caught in a double bind: mutually reliant but often working from conflicting ideas about what representation meant.
-This relationship became even more fraught after the change of government in 1932, as the values of the Catholic Church in Ireland were insinuated in the policies of Fianna Fáil, and lay organizations, such as the Catholic Truth Society, established a firm grasp on daily life.Cumann na nGaedheal had a strong educational ethos.
+This relationship became even more fraught after the change of government in 1932, as the values of the Catholic Church in Ireland were insinuated in the policies of Fianna Fáil, and lay organizations, such as the Catholic Truth Society, established a firm grasp on daily life.

+Education, Representation, and the Campaign for a State Subsidy

+Cumann na nGaedheal had a strong educational ethos.
 The party pledged ‘To carry on the National Tradition; and To utilize the powers of Government in the hands of the Irish people as well as other forms of public activity for the fullest development of the Nation’s heritage’.
-Of course, the heritage to which the party’s manifesto referred was very recent: the Irish Revival had been at its height just .
+Of course, the heritage to which the party’s manifesto referred was very recent: the Irish Revival had been at its height just twenty-five years earlier.
 The party’s cultural programme attempted to create a sense of continuity and to elide the fracture and dissent that marred the myth of national progress from the Revival to the Free State.
 The Abbey Theatre, the Gaelic League, and the Gaelic Athletic Association were the most prominent cultural artefacts of the Revival, exemplars of the ‘National Language, Literature, games and Arts’ that Cumann na nGaedheal pledged itself ‘to preserve and foster’.
 The Abbey directors, desperate for financial aid, took advantage of their own history and in a letter to President Cosgrave positioned themselves in accordance with Cumann na nGaedheal’s cultural programme:

 By tradition and accomplishment our Theatre has become the National Theatre of Ireland, it should no longer be in the possession of private individuals, it should belong to the State.
 Having created it and fostered it through twenty years we believe we can now confidently trust it to the Irish Nation.